-Purchase a Provisioned Throughput for a Amazon Bedrock model - Amazon Bedrock
+Purchase a Provisioned Throughput for an Amazon Bedrock model - Amazon Bedrock

-Purchase a Provisioned Throughput for a Amazon Bedrock model
+Purchase a Provisioned Throughput for an Amazon Bedrock model

 Note

-• The base model that it's customized from.
+• The base model from which the custom model was customized

-• Another custom model that's derived from the same base model.
+• Another custom model that was customized from the same base model as the custom model

-To learn how to purchase Provisioned Throughput for a model, select the tab corresponding to your method of choice and follow the steps.
+To learn how to purchase Provisioned Throughput for a model, choose the tab for your preferred method, and then follow the steps:

 Console

-1. Sign in to the AWS Management Console, and open the Amazon Bedrock console at https://console.aws.amazon.com/bedrock/.
+1. Sign in to the AWS Management Console with an IAM identity that has permissions to use the Amazon Bedrock console.
+Then, open the Amazon Bedrock console at https://console.aws.amazon.com/bedrock.

-2. Select Provisioned Throughput under Assessment and deployment from the left navigation pane.
+2. Select Provisioned Throughput from the left navigation pane.

 3. In the Provisioned Throughput section, choose Purchase Provisioned Throughput.